 Homayounfar N, Park SS, Afsharinejad Z,…Cunningham ML.
 Single-suture craniosynostosis: a review of neurobehavioral research and theory.
 J Pediatr Psychol.
 2004 Dec;29(8):651-68.

-On first reference, use the entire name, followed by the acronym in parentheses.
+On first reference, use the entire name, followed by the acronym or abbreviation in parentheses.
 On subsequent references, use only the acronym.

 Example: An echocardiogram (ECG) is a painless test.
 We give 20 ECGs a day.